PyGithub/PyGithub/ReadMe.md

-This is a Python library to access the [Gitub V3 API](http://developer.github.com/v3/).
+This is a Python library to access the [Gitub API v3](http://developer.github.com/v3).

 Tutorial
 ========